Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 At study entry, the mean % predicted FVC in the sitting position among all patients was about 55%.
 After 78 weeks, the mean % predicted FVC increased to 56.2% for alglucosidase alfa-treated patients and decreased to 52.8% for placebo-treated patients indicating an alglucosidase alfa treatment effect of 3.4% (95% confidence interval: [1.3% to 5.5%]; p=0.004).
 Stabilization of % predicted FVC in the alglucosidase alfa-treated patients was observed (see Figure 1).

 At study entry, the mean 6 minute walk test (6MWT) among all patients was about 330 meters.
 After 78 weeks, the mean 6MWT increased by 25 meters for alglucosidase alfa-treated patients and decreased by 3 meters for placebo-treated patients indicating an alglucosidase alfa treatment effect of 28 meters (95% confidence interval: [-1 to 52 meters]; p=0.06) (see Figure 2).

 How Supplied/Storage and Handling

-Lumizyme 50 mg vials are supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder in single-use vials.
+Lumizyme 50 mg vials are supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder in single-dose vials.

-Store Lumizyme under refrigeration between 2°C to 8°C (36°F to 46°F).
+Store Lumizyme under refrigeration between 2°C and 8°C (36°F and 46°F).
 Do not use Lumizyme after the expiration date on the vial.